captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 with this idea but.
 ---
-What do you think about a.
+How do you feel about a.
 ---
 A signature cocktail!
 ---
+template: noise
+## LISSETTE:
+grunting uh uh
+---
 Oh come on!
 ---
 What’s wrong with a signature cocktail???
 ---
-Oh so you are the only person
+Oh so you are the only one alive
 ---
-allowed to make a signature
+ who is allowed to make a signature cocktail?
-cocktail?
 ---
 Is that it?
 ---
-I promise it won’t be twee.
+I promise it won’t be annoying.
 ---
 I would never make anything
 ---
-twee for you for this I just.
+annoying for you for this I just.
 ---
 Something with...Campari?
 ---